A popular Filipino dessert, this Creamy Leche Flan is an egg-based custard with caramel sauce. It is so simple to make with just a few ingredients.

 - Divide the caramel between the molds.
 Tilt to coat the bottom evenly.
 It will solidify as it cools.

-- In a large bowl, combine egg yolks and whole eggs.
+- In a large mixing bowl, combine egg yolks and whole eggs.
 Whisk them together.

-- Add evaporated milk, condensed milk, and vanilla extract.
+- Add the evaporated milk, sweetened condensed milk, and vanilla extract.
 Whisk until incorporated.

 - Strain the custard into the molds.

-- Set a water bath by placing the custard-filled molds inside a large baking pan.
-Carefully add boiling water until halfway up the side of the molds.
+- Set a water bath by placing the custard-filled molds inside a large baking tray.
+Carefully add hot water until halfway up the side of the molds.

 - Bake the custard for about 45 minutes, until just set.
 When you gently shake the pan, it should slightly jiggle in the center.
 A toothpick or a knife inserted in the center should come out clean.

-- You can also steam them over simmering water (not boiling) for about 30 minutes.
+- You can also steam them over simmering water (not boiling) on medium-low heat for about 30 minutes.
 Cover the molds with aluminum foil, as trapped steam can easily get into the leche flan.

 - Let them cool in the pan before refrigerating.
 It will take about 30 minutes until no longer warm to the touch.